-Clinical Laboratory Services provides a high quality, cost-effective service to the University Hospital Birmingham NHS Foundation Trust, GPs and community hospitals mainly within the South Birmingham PCT and is a referral centre for specialist services for other local; national Trusts and international users.
+Clinical Laboratory Services provides a high quality, cost-effective service to the University Hospital Birmingham NHS Foundation Trust, GPs and community hospitals mainly within the South Birmingham PCT and is a referral center for specialist services for other local; national Trusts and international users.
 It is continually upgrading the test repertoire offered to reflect medical development.
 The laboratory services currently provided include:

 Department of Clinical Biochemistry